Risperwanjiku/SafiriSec/README.md

 # SafiriSec
 ### Mobile Money Fraud Detection & Visualization Dashboard

-> A cloud-native machine learning system that detects suspicious mobile money transactions and visualizes fraud patterns through an interactive web dashboard - built for the African fintech context.
+> A cloud native machine learning system that detects suspicious mobile money transactions and visualizes fraud patterns through an interactive web dashboard built for the African fintech context.

 ---

 ## Overview

-Mobile money platforms like M-Pesa process millions of transactions daily across Africa.
+Mobile money platforms like Mpesa process millions of transactions daily across Africa.
 SafiriSec simulates how a real-world fraud detection system would flag and analyze suspicious activity within such an ecosystem.

-Built using the **PaySim synthetic dataset** - a realistic simulation of M-Pesa-style transactions - SafiriSec combines machine learning, data analysis, and a modern React dashboard to surface fraud patterns in an interpretable and actionable way.
+Built using the **PaySim synthetic dataset** - a realistic simulation of Mpesa style transactions - SafiriSec combines machine learning, data analysis, and a modern React dashboard to surface fraud patterns in an interpretable and actionable way.

 ---